AutomationSolutionz/automationsolutionz.github.io/docs/actions/web/navigate-forward.md

 ### Error Handling for Navigate - Forward

 #### Common Problems and Their Fixes
-1. **Problem**: The browser fails to navigate.
+1. **Problem**: The browser fails to navigate forward.
    **Possible Cause**: No forward page exists in the browser's history.
-   **How to Fix**: Ensure that the browser session has navigated from at least one additional page.
+   **How to Fix**: Ensure that the browser session has navigated back from at least one additional page.

 2. **Problem**: The action fails because of incorrect input.
    **Possible Cause**: The value specified for the action is invalid.